 An access road will be required along the length of the powerline alignment.
-The road will be a maximum of 20m wide without reserve, and will exceed 1km in length whilst being located outside an urban area
+The road will be a maximum of 20m wide without reserve and will exceed 1km in length whilst being located outside an urban area

-(b) where the entire road falls within an urban area; or

-(c) which is 1 kilometre or shorter.
+- (a) which is identified and included in activity 27 in Listing Notice 2 of 2014, - (b) where the entire road falls within an urban area; or - (c) which is 1 kilometre or shorter.